Denmark Jutland

 If you have read about it in our travel guide to the Sand-Covered Church, you will know that there’s not an actual church buried under the sand.

-To be honest, we ourselves thought so before visiting because we hadn’t researched it!
+To be honest, we thought so ourselves before visiting because we hadn’t researched it!

 Well, the original church was built in the late 14th century and during the latter part of the 18th century, the church was indeed flooded by sand from the neighbouring sand dunes.

-Visiting this landmark in Skagen offers an interesting experience that combines history, nature and cultural intrigue – and the area is great for a walk.
+Visiting this landmark offers an interesting experience that combines history, nature and cultural intrigue, and it’s one of the best free things to do in Skagen.

 Path to the Sand-Covered Church in Skagen, Denmark